iLert/docs/integrations/icinga.md

 /etc/init.d/icinga restart
 ```

-1. After server restart you should see the iLert user in Icinga
+1. After server restart you should see the ilert user in Icinga

 ![](../.gitbook/assets/ici4.png)